AtreyusDev/World-Of-Warcraft-Register/README.md

                     <li>bd.py</li>
                     <p>Contains all the methods to conect with the database.</p>
                     <li>data_base_regist.bd</li>
                     <p>This is the database.
-Contains all the regist the user enters.</p>
+Contains all the regist that the user enters.</p>
                 </ul>
             <li>images/</li>
             <p>Contains all the images that make the app work.</p>